alexbark/angular2-starterkit/README.md

 # angular2-starterkit

-Almost bare seed to start develop with angular2 and TypeScript
+Project to start develop with angular2 and TypeScript

 Features:
 1. Several components